 I’m pregnant, can I still practice?

 Yes!
 We are happy to accommodate you during your pregnancy.
 Please check with your OB to confirm that it’s a good idea for you.
 Several of our instructors have practiced throughout their pregnancies, but each body and each pregnancy is different.
 We encourage you to listen to your body and always make sure that you are breathing.
 When you aren’t breathing, the baby isn’t getting oxygen.
 You will also notice at a certain point that twisting and/or laying on your stomach is not longer comfortable or viable.
 The same will be true with backbending.
 But this happens at different points in every woman’s pregnancy.
 Please alert the instructor that you are pregnant, even if it’s early in the first trimester.
-And if you are not comfortable being assisted or adjusted during practice, let them know!
+And if you are not comfortable being assisted or adjusted during practice, let us know!

 I have an injury, can I come?

 Injury is a tricky thing.
 We always suggest checking with your doctor or PT.
 You will not get personalized instruction in a group class, so that will be entirely up to you.
-We do offer private sessions, you can email us at firstname.lastname@example.org for information.
+We do offer private yoga therapy sessions, you can email us at email@example.com for information.

 I left something at the studio – Do you have it?